-3D print fans of the elder scroll franchise are going to love this.
+3D print fans of the Elder Scrolls franchise are going to love this.

 Another Elder Scrolls 5: Skyrim fan has used a 3D printer to bring one of the game’s weapons, the Dragonbone Dagger, into the real world.